 Your skin is in its reparative state at night.
 While you sleep, it’s not exposed to the environmental stressors that age the skin, making this an ideal time to use performance ingredients.
 Performing your nighttime specific routine—including using moisturizer—can really help repair skin and control how quickly it ages.
 At bedtime after cleansing and toning, apply a moisturizer, 365 nights a year.

-23. TAKE VITAMIN C ORALLY TO PREVENT FRAGILE CAPILLARIES.
 Oral Vitamin C is essential for skin and body health.
 Did you know that the added benefits of bioflavonoids may help with fragile blood vessels and prevent bruising?
 As we age, capillary walls weaken and start to permanently dilate.
 This makes them more visible on the face, especially on the cheeks and around the nose.
 Bioflavonoids help strengthen blood vessels and capillaries internally so that they don’t break or dilate as quickly.
 As an esthetician and someone who prioritizes caring for my skin, I personally take one 1,000 mg vitamin C capsule with bioflavonoids in the morning with breakfast and again with dinner, every single day.
 I have fair skin and am prone to visible capillaries.
 That makes this an important part of my daily routine to maintain even-toned skin.

-25. GET AT LEAST 7-8 HOURS OF SLEEP A NIGHT.
 There is no doubt that getting enough sleep every night can offer many skin benefits.
 Research supporting this is crystal clear.
 Sleep (or lack thereof) affects every aspect of your health, well-being, physiology and both physical and mental performance.
 It’s essential, not just for tissue repair and regeneration, but also to maintain a strong immune function (this is needed to fight off acne).
 When our bodies are under tremendous stress and fatigue, sleep can make a huge difference.

 The problem: Many sunscreen formulas degrade with exposure to UV light.
 Furthermore, the skin’s natural sebum (oil) can cause sunscreen to break down.
 There’s always a good chance, too, that you did not apply sunscreen generously enough in the first place for it to offer full protection (most people don’t).
 Therefore, it’s likely that your sunscreen is not protecting your skin all day.
 This presents a huge problem.